katmarcin/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

 Other possible trends that we can create to help our client Louise are Outcomes Based on Pledged and Outcomes Based on Average Donation.
+A visualization is provided for the pledged vs outcomes trend.

 ![Outcomes_Based_on_Pledged](https://github.com/katmarcin/kickstarter-analysis/blob/e4b8ac0fc4ce33bfa504a87c7bc3418674450b7c/Outcomes_Based_on_Pledged.png)